AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: external tool
 .. index:: <tool>

-GPS has built-in support for external tools.
-This feature can be used to support a wide variety of tools (in particular, to specify different compilers).
-Regular enhancements are done in this area, so if you are planning to use the external tool support in GPS, check for the latest GPS version available.
+GPS has built-in support for many external tools.
+This of tools is frequently enhanced, so if you're planning to use the external tool support in GPS, check the latest GPS version available.

-Typically, the following things need to be achieved to successfully use a
+You can use this feature to support a additional tools (in particular, different compilers).
+You need to do following to successfully use a tool:
-tool:

 * Specify its command line switches
-* Pass it the appropriate arguments depending on the current context, or on user input
+* Pass it the appropriate arguments depending on the current context and on user input
 * Spawn the tool
 * Optionally parse its result and act accordingly

-Each of these points is discussed in further sections.
-In all these cases, most of the work can be done statically through XML customization files.
-These files have the same format as other XML customization files (:ref:`Customizing_through_XML_and_Python_files`), and the tool descriptions are found in `<tool>` tags.

-This tag accepts the following attributes:
+Each of these is discussed below.
+In all cases most of the work can be done statically through XML customization files.
+These files have the same format as other XML customization files (:ref:`Customizing_through_XML_and_Python_files`).
+Tool descriptions are found in :file:`<tool>` tags, which accept the following attributes:

-*name (mandatory)*
+* :file:`name` (required)

-  This is the name of the tool.
-This is purely descriptive, and will appear throughout the GPS interface whenever this tool is referenced.
-This includes for instances the tabs of the switches editor.
+  Name of the tool.
+This is purely descriptive and appears throughout the GPS interface whenever this tool is referenced, for example the tabs of the switch editor.

-*package (Default value is ide)*
+* :file:`package` (default :command:`ide`)

-  This optional attribute specifies which package should be used in the project to store information about this tool, in particular its switches.
-Most of the time the default value should be used, unless you are working with one of the predefined packages.
+  Which package is used in the project to store information about this tool, including its switches.
+You should use the default value unless you're using one of the predefined packages.

-  See also :ref:`Defining_project_attributes`, for more information on defining your own project attributes.
-Using the "package", "attribute" or "index" XML attributes of <tool> will implicitly create new project attributes as needed.
+  See also :ref:`Defining_project_attributes` for more information on defining your own project attributes.
+Using the XML :file:`package`, :file:`attribute` or :file:`index` attributes of :file:`<tool>` implicitly creates new project attributes as needed.

-  If this attribute is set to "ide", then the switches cannot be set for a specific file, only at the project level.
+  If :command:`ide` is specified, switches can't be set for a specific file, but only at the project level.
 Support for file-specific switches currently requires modification of the GPS sources themselves.

-*attribute (Default value is default_switches)*
+* :file:`attribute` (default :command:`default_switches`)

-  This optional attribute specifies the name of the attribute in the project which is used to store the switches for that tool.
+  Name of the attribute in the project used to store the switches for the tool.

-*index (Default value is the tool name)*
+* :file:`index` (default is the tool name)

-  This optional attribute specifies what index is used in the project.
-This is mostly for internal use by GPS, and describes what index of the project attribute is used to store the switches for that tool.
+  What index is used in the project.
+This is mostly for internal use by GPS and indicates which index of the project attribute GPS uses to store the switches for the tool.

-*override (Default value is 'false')*
+* :file:`override` (default :command:'False')*

-  This optional attribute specifies whether the tool definition can be redefined.
-The accepted values are 'true' or 'false'.
-If override is not set, and the tool is defined several times, then a Warning will be displayed.
+  Whether the tool definition can be redefined.
+If the tool is defined several times GPS will display a warning.

-This tag accepts the following children, described in separate sections:
+This tag supports the following child tags, each described in a separate

-*<switches>*
-  (:ref:`Defining_tool_switches`)

-*<language>*
-  (:ref:`Defining_supported_languages`)

-*<initial-cmd-line>*
-  (:ref:`Defining_default_command_line`)
+section:

+* :ref:`\<switches\> <Defining_tool_switches>`

+* :ref:`\<language\> <Defining_supported_languages>`

+* :ref:`\<initial-cmd-line\> <Defining_default_command_line>`

 .. _Defining_supported_languages: